-All CLP functions are prefixed by "osfiCLP" except for the "general destructor" osfiCommonClose that destroys the held CLP and ConFM instances.
+All two CLP functions are prefixed by "osfiClp".
+All data is stored in a single structure that is readable from C without further function calls.
 Table 16 details the interface of the CLP module in OSFI-C.

 All EHLog functions are prefixed by "osfiLogger", and they relay calls to the related C++ versions.
 Thus, status variables (debug/color) are initialized at first execution of an output and stored as global data from them on.
 Furthermore, functions operate on the global C++ output and error streams, which may or may not be synchronized with the C conterparts.
 Thread safety is not guaranteed in these functions.